anthony-okoye/Go-Blockchain/README.md

 2.2 Blockchain
 **Fields:**

--Chain: A slice of blocks representing the entire blockchain.
+- Chain: A slice of blocks representing the entire blockchain.
 **Functions:**

 - AddBlock(data string): Adds a new block to the blockchain.